hpiwowar/citation11k/analysis/stats_knit_.md

   theme_bw(base_size=16) +
   geom_hline(color="grey50", linetype="dashed", aes(yintercept=1))
 end.rcode-->
 *Figure 2: Change in citation count when data is publicly available.
-Estimates from multivariate analysis, lines indicate 95% confidence intervals of coefficient estimates*
+Estimates from multivariate analysis, lines indicate 95% confidence intervals of coefficient estimates.*

 ### Third-party data reuse grows at same rate as data archive

 A complementary dataset was collected and analyzed to characterize data reuse: direct mention of dataset accession numbers in the full text of papers.

+GEO contains <!--rinline sum(subset(dfPubmedGseCount, year<2011, num_gse_ids))--> datasets deposited between 2000 and 2010.

-In total there were <!--rinline dim(dfMentions)[1]--> mentions of GEO datasets in papers published between 2000 and 2010 within PubMed Central by <!-- round(sum(subset(dfCountReusePapers, thirdPartyReuse==TRUE, count)), 0) --> by author teams whose last names do not overlap those who deposited the data.
-Extrapolating this to all of PubMed, we estimate there may be about <!-- round(sum(subset(dfCountReusePapers, thirdPartyReuse==TRUE, extrap)), 0)--> third-party reuses of GEO data attributed through accession numbers in all of PubMed, in papers published between 2000 and 2010.
+In total there were <!--rinline dim(dfMentions)[1]--> mentions of GEO datasets in papers published between 2000 and 2010 within PubMed Central across <!--rinline round(sum(subset(dfCountReusePapers, thirdPartyReuse==TRUE, count)), 0) -->  papers written by third-party authors (author teams whose last names do not overlap with those who deposited the data).
+Extrapolating these findings from PubMed Central to all of PubMed, we estimate there may be about <!--rinline total_extrap_reuse_papers--> third-party papers based on reuse of GEO data in papers published between 2000 and 2010, where the data reuse attribution is made through direct mention of a dataset accession number (rather than, for example, citing an associated paper).

-The number of reuse papers started to grow rapidly several years after data archiving rate started two grow.
-In recent years both the number of datasets and the number of reuse papers have been growing rapidly, at about the same rate.
+The number of datasets and the number of reuse papers have been growing rapidly, and are now growing at about the same rate.

 <!--begin.rcode growthOfReusePapers, echo=FALSE
 dfCountUnique3rdpartyPapers = ddply(subset(dfMentions, thirdPartyReuse==TRUE), .(paperPublishedYear, pmc_pmid_ratio), summarise, count=length(unique(reuse_pmcid)))